openintegrationhub/openintegrationhub.github.io/docs/Connectors/StandardizedActionsAndTriggers.md

 ##### Input Metadata

 - One input per field in the ID that is optional.
 This field is marked as being the ID.
-(Check ID Linking...)
+(Check ID Linking...[ID Linking in Open Integration Hub](../../services/DataHub.md#id-linking))

 - Inputs for other fields on the body.
 All fields that are not nullable and can’t be populated by the system on create should be required.